gioblu/BIPLAN/README.md

   experimental or educational purposes.

-2.Companies, institutions, organizations and corporations don't have the right to use, copy, modify, merge, publish or distribute the Software
+2.Companies, institutions, organizations and corporations don't have the right to use, copy, modify, merge, publish or distribute the Software.

 3.THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS